Pig Butchering Scam Attorney: Crypto Recovery Options

 pink-finance-money-hammer-coins-savings-piggy-investment-piggy-bank-money-savings

-A new scam known as “pig butchering[1]” may have cost victims more than $75 billion, according to a study described in Time[2].
-MDF Law is investigating the perpetrators of pig butchering scams, which often lure investors into transferring assets on cryptocurrency exchanges such as Coinbase[3].
-If you lost money to scammers, contact us for a free consultation about your recovery options.
+MDF Law’s attorneys are investigating the perpetrators of pig butchering scams, which often lure investors into transferring assets on cryptocurrency exchanges such as Coinbase[1].
+If you lost money to scammers, contact MDF Law for a free consultation at 800-767-8040.

 As a recent “scam alert” published[2] by the Federal Deposit Insurance Corporation explained, pig butchering scams begin very simply: with a text.
 In the typical scam, perpetrators contact their victims “out of nowhere,” whether on text messaging apps, dating platforms, or social media.
 Later, they might transition the conversation to VOIP chat platforms.
 Either way, they work to build a relationship with the victim, gaining their trust.
 This is where the name comes from: “the practice,” the FDIC explains, “of fattening a pig before slaughter.”